-4.8.3 Fryer exceeding single nozzle protection
+4.8.3 Fryer exceeding single nozzle protection.

 The LEHAVOT fryer nozzle (P/N 93429) may be used to protect single vat fryers with maximum areas exceeding the single vat coverage, up to a maximum protected area of 0.32 m2 (3.44f2).
 The fryer shall be divided into modules for coverage of a single nozzle.
+If the fryer coverage is larger than a maximum of 0.55 sq.meter (6 sq.ft.) a use of two singel nozzles is required.
 Located and aim for each module shall be as described in the section of single nozzle coverage.